 The GanbarOmeter itself.
 This gauge helps you decide whether to slow down or speed up doing lessons.
 Basically, you want to keep the needle within the light green region.

 The Speed gauge.
 This gauge tells you how long you are taking on average to answer reading and meaning questions.
 (Note that this depends on several heuristics and statistical tricks.
 This information isn’t directly measured or made available in the Wanikani API.)
 The target range is again shown as a light green region.

-The Reviews chart which displays a bar chart with how many reviews you performed each day (and the percentage of those reviews you answered correctly the first time, your desired target range (the light-green region), and your “expected number of daily reviews” (the dashed golden line) based on the current SRS stages of items in your future assignment queue.
+The Reviews chart which displays a bar chart with how many reviews you performed each day, the percentage of those reviews you answered correctly the first time, your desired target range (the light-green region), and your “expected number of daily reviews” (the dashed golden line) based on the current SRS stages of items in your future assignment queue.

 If you click the “Data” navigation at the top, the graphs are replaced with a tabular view of the underlying data:

-An icon to pull up the preference setting dialog.
+- An icon to pull up the preference setting dialog.
 Settings are broken into four separate sub-sections: